 Execute SQL Task in SSIS Full Row Set

-In this example, we will use the Execute SQL Task to select the data present in the Employee table, and save the returned result set in another table.
+In this example, we will use the Execute SQL Task to select the data present in the Employee table and save the returned result set in another table.
 In order to do so, Drag and drop the Execute SQL Task from SSIS toolbox to designer space.

 Before we start configuring the Execute SQL Task, let me create variables that are required to hold the return records.
 And to do so, right-click on the design area will open the context menu.
-Please select the Variables option from context menu as we shown below.
+Please select the Variables option from the context menu as we shown below.

 Now, Double click on the Execute SQL Task Editor will open the Editor to configure it.
 Let me select the Connection Type as OLE DB Connection, which is connecting to SQL Tutorial database.
 Next, we are using the Direct Input as the SQL statement so, click the … button to write the custom SQL command.